 Hookworms can enter your pet's body a number of ways, and can infect the lungs before moving on to the intestines.

 Whipworms, roundworms, and hookworms are all "zoonotic," meaning they can be transferred to people.
-It's always a good idea to have your pet on a dewormer, and many monthly heartworm preventatives like Heartgard, Trifexis, Iverhart Plus, and Tri Heart Plus will protect against other types of worms as well.
+It's always a good idea to have your pet on a dewormer, and many monthly heartworm preventatives like Heartgard, Trifexis, Interceptor Plus chewables for Dogs, Iverhart Plus, and Tri Heart Plus will protect against other types of worms as well.
 To get rid of these worms, medications like Panacur can be highly effective.
+Other medications like the Sentinel Spectrum chewable medication works on fleas, heartworms, and common intestinal worms.

 Another type of “worm," ringworm: Ringworm is actually not a parasite, despite it’s name.
 The name comes from the ring-shaped rash that develops on human skin when people are infected, though ringworm is caused by fungus.
 On pets, the rash develops as a scaly patch of skin.